nuthanc/react/streams/client/README.md

     * If child element doesn't handle the event, it will bubble up to the parent element
 * So add a click event handler to modal as well and stop propagation

+### Making the Modal Reusable
+* Props to Modal in StreamDelete.js
+* Use those props in Modal.js